Iodine deficiency is one of the most important and prevalent global deficiencies of the late 20th and early 21st century.

 There is also a body of evidence that suggests individuals with voluntary diet restrictions in dairy, wheat, and salt are still at-risk for this devastating deficiency.
 As more and more people are taking hard-to-digest foods like dairy and wheat out of their diet, the likelihood of iodine deficiency increases.

 Iodine Supports the Lymphatic System and Breast Health

-According to Ayurveda, iodine is a natural lymph mover.
-When the lymph becomes congested, certain lymph sensitive tissues react.
-The breasts will swell during menses, which indicates that lymph drainage from the breast is compromised.
-When the lymph becomes congested, the cells cannot remove their waste and the white blood cells in the lymph and the immune system become stuck in traffic.
-This can make the breasts toxic because they are an area of lymph concentration.
+According to Ayurveda and a handful of studies, iodine is a natural lymph-mover.
+(16) When the lymph becomes congested, certain lymph-sensitive tissues react.
+The breasts will swell during menses, which can be exacerbated if the lymph is congested.
+This can make the breasts toxic, as they are an area of lymph concentration.

 Are You Iodine Deficient?

 See a qualified medical doctor.

 Step 1: Check your temperature first thing in the morning, before getting out of bed, for 5 days in a row.
 The average should be about 98.2 degrees.
 If it is less than 97 degrees, go to your doctor.